 First, along with a team of colleagues at CICOM/UCR, UNED, Programa Estado de la Nación and Colaboratorio Nacional de Computación de Avanzada, we are conducting a project on the circulation and consumption of news produced by Costa Rican news organization on Facebook.
 Drawing on a mixed-methods research design that includes social network analysis, content analysis, critical discourse analysis, and interviews (with political actors, readers, and journalists), we analyze the political implications of the circulation of news on Facebook in the country.
 This project won UCREA‘s fund for advanced research (2017-2019).

-I recently finished a book that analyzes the emergence, development, and transformation of blogging in the United States and France from the mid-1990s to the present day, so as to examine how the Web has evolved as a technology of subjectivity.
+I just pubished a book that analyzes the emergence, development, and transformation of blogging in the United States and France from the mid-1990s to the present day, so as to examine how the Web has evolved as a technology of subjectivity.
 I focused on three particular processes in the trajectory of the Web: the emergence of the blog in the mid- to late 1990s; the rise of the blog as a means to intervene in the public sphere and as commodity in the early years of the new millennium; and the invention of microblogging technologies in the mid- to late 2010s decade.
 I built on this comparative analysis to further understanding of practices of subjectivity in the context of neoliberalization.
 My study drew on interviews with relevant actors (both software developers and users), content and artifact analyses of a sample of websites, Web archival techniques, and traditional archival research.
-This book is forthcoming with Peter Lang and is a part of the Digital Formations series, edited by Steve Jones.
+This book was published in 2017 by Peter Lang and is a part of the Digital Formations series, edited by Steve Jones.